nagypeterjob-edu/resource-generator/README.md

 ```

 `--values` : Initial values files location
 `--bucket` : S3 bucket name.
 When `--bucket` flag is defined, **gen** looks for previously generated resources in remote location and compares it to the local hash.
 If the hashes are identical, there is no need to re-generated & re-upload the helm values file.
 `--region` : Region of the S3 bucket. *default:* **us-east-1**
 `--prefix` : S3 key prefix.
 Helm values should be uploaded to this directory inside the bucket. *default:* **values**
 `--workers` : Number of goroutines used for resource generation.
 If x <= 0, **gen** uses all available CPU cores. *default:* **-1**

 ```
-Please note that when --bucket flag is set, the application requires access to the defined bucket.
+Please note that when --bucket flag is set, the application requires access to the bucket defined
 ```